freeCodeCamp/2018-online-jamstack-hackathon/schedule.md

 # Schedule

-Note: This schedule is a guideline.
+Note: This schedule is a guideline, and is for the San Francisco event.
 Actual times may vary.
 Watch for announcements in the Discord channel `announcements`.
+These times are all in PST.

+You can watch these events on the livestream at youtube.com/freecodecamp if you want.
+Feel free to work on your project throughout the weekend until Sunday night at 11 p.m.
+GMT.

 ## Saturday, November 3
 9:00am - Doors open